ethercore/testnet/README.md

 You can connect Geth to EtherCore Testnet by executing `geth --test`. https://github.com/ethercoreorg/go-ethercore/releases/latest

-## Receiving Testnet Coins

-Create new wallet from https://wallet.ethercore.org/?network=ethercore_testnet and receive some testnet coins from https://testnet-faucet.ethercore.org to play with

 ## Connecting Metamask

 You could connect EtherCore Testnet with your Metamask plugin installed on your browser.